Vector35/binaryninja-api/docs/guide/type.md

 The second [section](#working-with-types) is how to interact with any type, regardless of its source.

-For more about type libraries, signature library, and how to interact with types through the API, see the [annotation section](/annotation) of the developer guide.
+For more about type libraries, signature library, and how to interact with types through the API, see the [applying annotations](../dev/annotation.md) section of the developer guide.

 ## Basic Types